 Their doctor will increase the dosage, add an additional medication, or switch to a different antidepressant, usually a different SSRI.

-You’ll notice that, at this point, few doctors consider that dopamine may be the problem instead.
+Unfortunately, few doctors consider that dopamine, rather than serotonin, may be the problem instead.

 Interestingly, when SSRIs do alleviate depression symptoms, it may not be for the expected reason.